Intersubjective Inquiry

 How Sondage Applies the Intersubjective Inquiry Frame

-How these commitments are operationalized across the structured arc of a Seminar on the Self, including the analytical architecture of the inquiry and the specific scholarly preparation each engagement requires, is the subject of the credentialed Legacy Scholar curriculum.
+How these commitments are operationalized across the structured arc of a Seminar on the Self, including the analytical architecture of the inquiry and the specific scholarly preparation each engagement requires, is the subject of the certified Legacy Scholar curriculum.

 The Lineage